ibm-cloud-docs/cephaas/uploading_s3_cert_sds.md

 Use the `cert-upload` command to update the S3 SSL Certificates or creates them if they do not exist.

-Run the following command and ensure you have provided the request body containing the S3 TLS certificate in the command to update the certificate.
+Run the command and ensure you have provided the request body containing the S3 TLS certificate in the command to update the certificate.

 ```sh